SquidWeb/trello-tools/README.md

+# Commands

+Short list of available tools (run via `npm run <name>` where applicable):

+- `daily-report` — Generate a report of Trello cards you've interacted with today, and let you send it to Mattermost.
+- `daily-report-to-mattermost` — Send the generated report to a Mattermost channel via webhook.
+- `pr-to-trello` — Convert a GitHub PR into a Trello comment; optionally move to review and complete.
+- `due-today` — Move overdue "Doing" cards assigned to you to today (spaced times).
+- `create-card` — Create a new Trello card with title, description (text or @file), assign you, due today.
+- `trello-branch` — Generate a branch-friendly slug from a Trello card URL (e.g., `9614-some-title`).
+- `review-week` — Review recent-due cards and mark complete (optionally move to Done).
+- `trello-export` — Export a Trello card to a local folder with markdown and screenshots.
+- `planyway-inspect` — Inspect Planyway pluginData/custom fields for a card or board.
+- `planyway-watch` — Watch a card and print diffs in pluginData/custom fields over time.
+- `catalog` — List all available CLI tools in this repository.
+- `trello-enhance` — Enhance card descriptions (and titles) with an LLM via OpenRouter.

-# Trello 30-Hour Activity Report & Mattermost Integration
+# Trello Activity Report & Mattermost Integration

-This project generates a comprehensive report of Trello cards you've interacted with in the last 30 hours, and lets you send your report to Mattermost.
+This project generates a comprehensive report of Trello cards you've interacted with today, and lets you send your report to Mattermost.

 ---

 ## Features

-- Filter and track Trello cards based on your manual Planyway export (paste JSON at the top of `daily-report.js`).
+- Filter and track Trello cards based on your manual Planyway export (added to `today.json`).
 - Summed tracked time for each unique ticket (Planyway-style, even with duplicates).
 - Output Markdown report, sorted and matched as in Planyway.
 - Optional: Send the generated report to a Mattermost channel via webhook (`daily-report-to-mattermost.js`).